A Schatten-$q$ Low-rank Matrix Perturbation Analysis via Perturbation Projection Error Bound

 In contrast, we establish the following result in this paper: \begin{Theorem} Suppose $\B = \A + \Z$, where $\A$ is an unknown rank-$r$ matrix, $\B$ is the observation, and $\Z$ is the perturbation.
 Let $\widehat{\A} = \widehat\U \widehat\bSigma_1\widehat\V^\top$ be the best rank-$r$ approximation of $\B$.
 Then,

 Here $\Z_{\max(r)}$ is defined as the best rank-$r$ approximation of $\Z$. \end{Theorem} The proof of Theorem \ref{th: low rank matrix reconstruction} relies on a careful characterization of $\|P_{\widehat\U_\perp}\A\|_q$ (where $P_{\widehat \U_\perp}$ is the projection onto the subspace spanned by $\widehat{\U}_\perp$) in Theorem \ref{th:SVD-projection}, which we refer as the \emph{perturbation projection error bound}.
-The details will be presented in Section 2.
+The details of Theorem 2 and the proof of Theorem \ref{th: low rank matrix reconstruction} will be presented in Section 2.

-The established bound \eqref{ineq:hat-A-A} is sharper than the classic results \eqref{ineq: wedin matrix reconstruction}, \eqref{ineq: matrix reconstruction via q-norm} and \eqref{ineq: matrix reconstruction via spectral norm} since $\|\Z_{\max(r)}\|_q\leq \|\Z\|_q, r^{1/q}\|\Z\|$ for any $\Z$.
+The established bound \eqref{ineq:hat-A-A} is sharper than the classic results \eqref{ineq: wedin matrix reconstruction}, \eqref{ineq: matrix reconstruction via q-norm} and \eqref{ineq: matrix reconstruction via spectral norm} since $\|\Z_{\max(r)}\|_q\leq \min\{\|\Z\|_q, r^{1/q}\|\Z\|\}$ for any $\Z$.
 When $m, n \gg r$ and the first $r$ singular values of $\Z$ decay fast, which commonly happens in many large-scale matrix datasets \cite{udell2019big}, $\|\Z_{\max(r)}\|_q$ can be much smaller than $\|\Z\|_q, r^{1/q}\|\Z\|$ (see an example in Section \ref{sec:main-result}) so that the upper bound of \eqref{ineq:hat-A-A} can be much smaller than \eqref{ineq: wedin matrix reconstruction}, \eqref{ineq: matrix reconstruction via q-norm} and \eqref{ineq: matrix reconstruction via spectral norm}.